 Registered Nurses can teach theory course units to students in LPN training and prepare them for the National Council Licensure Examination (NCLEX)-LPN exam.
 Nurse trainers enjoy careers that allow them to travel and teach in different colleges.
 It’s also a suitable choice for APRNs who want a schedule that’s predictable and has minimum interaction with patients.

-RNs in this two-year post-graduate program specialize in various course units taught in LPN training.
-Teaching practicum is the equivalent of clinical practice where potential APRNs get posted to different nursing schools.
+RNs in this two-year post-graduate program specializes in various course units taught in LPN training.
+Teaching practicum is the equivalent of clinical practice, where potential APRNs get posted to different nursing schools.

-A geriatric nurse provides support to senior citizens battling illnesses by ensuring they adhere to treatment plans.
-These nurses also help families living with patients understand how to cope with the situation by providing recommended diets and home-based care.
+A geriatric nurse supports seniors battling illnesses by ensuring they adhere to treatment plans.
+These nurses also help families living with patients understand how to cope by providing recommended diets and home-based care.

-Geriatric nursing is among the top-paying APRN specialties where new employees make $67,000-$75,000 annually.
-In spite of that, this career path has its fair share of dark moments because the death of a patient you’ve bonded with hurts.
+Geriatric nursing is among the top-paying APRN specialties, where new employees make $67,000-$75,000 annually.
+Despite that, this career path has its fair share of dark moments because the death of a patient you’ve bonded with hurts.